torvalds/linux/Documentation/media/uapi/v4l/open.rst

 The creation of character special files (with mknod) is a privileged operation and devices cannot be opened by major and minor number.
-That means applications cannot *reliable* scan for loaded or installed drivers.
+That means applications cannot *reliably* scan for loaded or installed drivers.
 The user must enter a device name, or the application can try the conventional device names.